 Let the casserole cool for 10 minutes before slicing and serving with the remaining Butter-Pecan Maple Syrup – if you stored it in a mason jar like I did you can simply remove the lid then zap it in the microwave for a minute or so.

 Since I’m suggesting you serve the Gluten-Free French Toast Casserole for the holidays, it’s a nice touch to serve fresh berries on top.
 Either way, you and your family are going to devour this sweet and decadent-tasting breakfast casserole.
-Enjoy, enjoy – and have a fabulous Thanksgiving!!
+Enjoy!

 Gluten-Free French Toast Casserole with Butter-Pecan Maple Syrup